 Here is a style very similar to yours that I quite like:

-This is the length I have in mind for you:
+That being said, this is the length I have in mind for you:

 You could wear it in any of these three styles.
 Above, for more edge.